-farming [presumably as sharecroppers on the land of non-Jews], the situation would be ideal.
 Heilprin sent his secretary, Julius Schwartz, to Colorado to investigate the situation and send back a report.
-During this time Tsar Alexander II was assassinated, and under the new rule of Tsar Alexander III additional anti-Semitic laws were enacted, the worst of which were the May Laws of 1881 that further restricted Jewish employment, education, and areas of residence.
-As a result, an estimated two million Jews fled Russia.
+During this time, Tsar Alexander II was assassinated, and under the new rule of Tsar Alexander III, a new set of repressive anti-Semitic laws were enacted, the worst of which were the May Laws of 1881.

-"This had a strong impact on the [future] Cotopaxi colonists.
-What began as a well-planned and thought-out move became an urgent necessity," causing them to leave Russia hurriedly.

-Shortly after their arrival in New York, they were sent west without any real knowledge of what they would face at Cotopaxi.
+"This has a strong impact on the [future] Cotopaxi colonists.
+What began as a well planned and thought out move, became an urgent necessity," causing them to hurriedly leave Russia.
+Shortly after their arrival in New York, they were sent west without having any real knowledge of what they would have to deal with at Cotopaxi.